atlarge-research/opendc/opendc-web/opendc-web-ui/README.md

 ## Get Up and Running

 Looking for the full OpenDC stack?
-Check out the [root](https://github.com/atlarge-research/opendc) for instructions on how to set up a Docker container with all of OpenDC, without the hassle of running each of the components manually.
+Check out the [deployment guide](../../docs/deploy.md) for instructions on how to set up a Docker container with all of OpenDC, without the hassle of running each of the components manually.

 ### Installation